 - Civil and structural project management and business development

-Our undergraduate certificates take six months to complete full time (or part-time equivalent).
+Our undergraduate certificates take six months to complete full time.
 Students are expected to spend approximately 10-15 hours per week per unit learning the program material and completing assessments.
 This includes attending tutorials.